Sequential Monte Carlo with transformations: SMC samplers with transformations

 A revised form of TSMC is then, when $k=0$, to first simulate routes $l_{t}^{(p)}\sim\rho_{t}$ for each particle, then to use a different transform $\vartheta_{t\rightarrow t+1,0}^{(p)}=G_{t\rightarrow t+1}^{\left(l_{t}^{(p)}\right)}\left(\vartheta_{t,K}^{(p)}\right)$ dependent on the route variable.
 The weight update is then given by

 where for simplicity we have omitted the dependence of $u_{t}^{(p)}$, $u_{t\rightarrow t+1}^{(p)}$ and $\theta_{t\rightarrow t+1}^{(p)}$ on $l_{t}^{(p)}$.
 This weight update is very similar to one found in \citet{DelMoral2006c}, for the case where a discrete auxiliary variable is used to index a choice of MCMC kernels used in the move step.
-Analogous to \citet{DelMoral2006c}, the variance of (\ref{eq:tsmc_weight_route}) is always greater than or equal to that of (\ref{eq:tsmc_weight_jacobian}); we show in section \ref{sec:Bayesian-model-comparison} that this additional variance can result in large errors in marginal likelihood estimates).
-Therefore, instead we employ the Rao-Blackwellisation procedure found in population Monte Carlo \citep{Douc2007a}, and marginalise the proposal over the auxiliary variable $l_{t}$.
+Analogous to \citet{DelMoral2006c}, the variance of (\ref{eq:tsmc_weight_route}) is always greater than or equal to that of (\ref{eq:tsmc_weight_jacobian}); we present an example in section \ref{sec:Bayesian-model-comparison} where this additional variance can result in large errors in marginal likelihood estimates).
+Alternatively one can employ the Rao-Blackwellisation procedure found in population Monte Carlo \citep{Douc2007a}, and marginalise the proposal over the auxiliary variable $l_{t}$.
 This results in a weight update of

+As mentioned in \citet{DelMoral2006c}, using \eqref{eq:tsmc_weight_route_rb} comes with extra computational cost, which could be prohibitively large if $M_t$ is large.